 Key Features of Databricks

 After getting to know What is Databricks, let us also get started with some of its key features.
-Below are a few benefits of Databricks:
+Below are a few features of Databricks:

 - Language: It provides a notebook interface that supports multiple coding languages in the same environment.
 Using magical commands (%python, %r, %scala, and %sql), a developer can build algorithms using Python, R, Scala, or SQL.
 For instance, data transformation tasks can be performed using Spark SQL, model predictions made by Scala, model performance can be evaluated using Python, and data visualized using R.